sarahhaggarty/sarahhaggarty.github.io/docs/portfolio/jekyll.markdown

 With this method you can then modify default font colours or edit the style of your website footer, for example.

-**Note:** You must restrict your modifications to only within these folders.
+**Note:** You must restrict your modifications to only within these folders specified above or listed in your theme's documentation.
 Any changes you make in other folders will be written over the next time you build the site locally.
 This doesn't apply to any new folders that you create for your own purposes.

-### Overriding index.html
+### Overriding The Website Landing Page
 Your website landing page is typically configured through your `index.html` file.
 You can override this by creating an `index.md` file in your site directory and configuring it to the desired layout in the YAML front matter of the file.

-For example, if by default your theme landing page is a summary of your recent blog posts and you want it instead to be a webpage, in your `index.md` you can confgure the YAML front matter to the following:
+For example, by default your theme landing page is a summary of your recent blog posts and you want it instead to be a webpage.
+So in your `index.md` you can confgure the YAML front matter to the following:
 <pre><code>---
 layout: page
 title: Home
 permalink: /
 ---
 </code></pre>
-Within this configuration you have specified the layout template that the webpage should follow i.e. page.
-You've specified it's title: "Home" and specified that the permalink should be the root of the site.
+Within this configuration you have specified the layout template that the webpage should follow, i.e. page.
+You've specified its title: "Home" and specified that the permalink should be the root of the site.
 So whenever the website is first accessed, this will be the page that is navigated to.
 Now you only need to add your desired content to the `*.markdown` file.

 ## Adding Content To Your Website
 Written content can be added to your website by adding `*.markdown` files within your site directory.
 Each file must begin with YAML front matter where you specify the layout template and other details so that Jekyll will understand how to structure the HTML page.
 Typically there are three types of layout: